 For Designers looking to step up their game.
 An online course + mentorship program to help freelance designers take their businesses to the next level by transitioning from “pixel pushers” to trusted advisors for their clients.
 Build your expertise, authority, and business by transforming your clients’ websites into more profitable ecosystems.
 Create more value for your clients and increase your own bottom line.
-Self-study, Community, and Mastermind versions available, as well as a limited Summer School offering.
+Self-study, Community, and Mastermind versions available.

 Digital strategy can take you from winging it and crossing your fingers to having a much more intentional plan for your online success.
 You can move forward with confidence and have real numbers and insights to back up your assumptions.